-- Service principal authentication - Used to authenticate a service (for example: web apps, function apps, logic apps, API, and microservices).
+- Service principal authentication: Used to authenticate a service (for example: web apps, function apps, logic apps, API, and microservices).
 Applications that commonly use this authentication method are apps that run daemon services, middle-tier services, or scheduled jobs.
-For example, for Web applications there should always be a mid-tier that connects to Media Services with a Service Principal.
+For example, for web apps there should always be a mid-tier that connects to Media Services with a Service Principal.

-- User authentication - Used to authenticate a person who is using the app to interact with Media Services resources.
-The interactive application should first prompt the user for the user's credentials.
+- User authentication: Used to authenticate a person who is using the app to interact with Media Services resources.
+The interactive app should first prompt the user for the user's credentials.
 An example is a management console app used by authorized users to monitor encoding jobs or live streaming.

-The Media Services API requires that the user or application making the REST API requests have access to the Media Services account resource and use a Contributor or Owner role.
+The Media Services API requires that the user or app making the REST API requests have access to the Media Services account resource and use a Contributor or Owner role.
 The API can be accessed with the Reader role but only Get or List operations will be available.
-For more information, see Role-based access control for Media Services accounts.
+For more information, see Azure role-based access control (Azure RBAC) for Media Services accounts.

 Instead of creating a service principal, consider using managed identities for Azure resources to access the Media Services API through Azure Resource Manager.
 To learn more about managed identities for Azure resources, see What is managed identities for Azure resources.

 Azure AD service principal